CollinHeist/TitleCardMaker/docs/getting_started/connections/plex.md

 3. Follow [these instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) and copy the
 X-Plex-Token value.

+    ??? warning "Security Warning"

+        Keep this API key private, as it can be used to remotely access and modify Plex, and does not automatically expire.

 4. Back within TitleCardMaker, paste the X-Plex-Token from Step 3 into the Token input box.
 5. If you use Plex Meta Manager episode overlays, toggle the `Integrate